aemooooon/Project-Portfolio/_posts/2019-07-25-at-the-beginning-of-the-project.md

 ---
 layout: post
-title: Color Post
+title: At the beginning of the Project
-tags: [Test, Color, Markdown]
+tags: [project 1]
 color: brown
 ---